Bira/octopus-carnival/projects/hells-rebels.md

     - [Part 2: Trouble in Old Kintargo][8] has some layout issues, but presents three interesting missions that further the cause of the Silver Ravens.
 It has this huge dungeon at the end, and I had to resort to multiple posts to cover it.
-The first part is here.
+      - [Part 2, Part 1: The Lucky Bones][10] covers the first half of the first level of the dungeon.
       - [Part 2, Part 2: Haunted Opium Den][9] covers the second half of the first level of the dungeon.